mnot/I-D/variants/draft.md

 --- abstract

-This specification introduces the HTTP `Variants` response header field to communicate what representations are available for a given resource.
+This specification introduces the HTTP "Variants response header field to communicate what representations are available for a given resource, and the "Variant-Key" to indicate which representation was selected.
+It is an augmentation of the "Vary" mechanism in HTTP caching.

 --- note_Note_to_Readers